 V. Plan for IRB approval.
 For proposals involving human subjects, approval by the university’s Institutional Review Board (IRB) is required before CSDP will transfer monies or reimburse costs.

-Eligible CSDP-affiliated students can access the online application here and should submit their applications online by April 15, 2014 for the spring 2014 round of funding.
+Eligible CSDP-affiliated students can access the online application here and should submit their applications online by October 15, 2014 for the fall 2014 round of funding.